Generational Differences in the Workplace

 Learning Objectives:

-• Identify five current cooperative financial management and operational trends influenced by generational preferences (e.g., hybrid work norms, technology and AI adoption, capital planning, succession, and professional development models).
+- LO1 Identify at least five current management trends impacted by generational preferences (e.g., hybrid norms, AI adoption, pricing, succession, and learning models)

-• Differentiate communication, feedback, and motivation patterns across four generations and apply them to role design, cross-department collaboration, and meeting structures within cooperatives.
+- Differentiate communication, feedback, and motivation patterns across four generations and map them to role design and meeting norms.

 Field of Study: Personnel/Human Resources